Raven Rock Ramble 2008

 We will be using both the paved parking area near the permanent shelters and the grassy field on the left after you enter the park.
 It is imperative that you NOT park on the grass alongside the road.
 The folks at Harris Lake County Park have been very accommodating, and I very much want to continue to use the park.

 Carpooling is highly encouraged.
-Volunteers will be directing traffic, and carpoolers will be allowed to fill the paved parking area, while solo drivers will be directed to the grassy field.
-Please plan on arriving no later that 8:10am, preferably earlier, and allow 30 minutes to drive from Apex/Cary area.
+Volunteers will be directing traffic, and carpoolers (2 or more) will be allowed to fill the paved parking area, while solo drivers will be directed to the grassy field.
+Please plan on arriving no later that 8:00am, preferably earlier, and allow 30 minutes to drive from Apex/Cary area.
 The ride announcements will start promptly at 8:30am.

 Registration

-All riders must pre-register, and registration will fill by early April.
-You may pick up your rider packet the Friday or Saturday before the ride at Spin Cycle in Cary, or at the Longleaf shelter at Harris Lake County Park the morning of the ride.
+All riders must pre-register.
+See the Raven Rock Ramble Home Page for details and status.
+You may pick up your rider packet the Friday or Saturday before the ride at All Star Bike Shop in Cary, or at the Longleaf shelter at Harris Lake County Park the morning of the ride.

 Toilets

-I've arranged for 3 porta-johns to be placed at the grassy field parking area.
+I've arranged for porta-johns to be placed at the grassy field parking area.
 There's also a porta-john at the disk golf area, and there are permanent facilities near the park shelters.
 On the route, there will be toilets at all sag stops.
-Sag stops 2 and 4 are at fire stations, so there will be emergency medical personnel there as well.
-(Sag stops are numbered based on the 100 mile route; the 100K route bypasses Sag Stop 2).
+Sag stops 2, 3, and 5 are at fire stations, so there will be emergency medical personnel there as well.
+(Sag stops are numbered based on the 100 mile route; the 100K and shorter routes route bypass Sag Stops 2 and 3).

 Food

 Many of the volunteers will be bringing baked goods for the sag stops.
-There will be water (courtesy Le Bleu), Gatorade, soft drinks, bananas, granola bars (courtesy SunBelt), bagels (courtesy Panera Bread), Coffee and tea (courtesy Starbucks), and all kinds of other goodies at each sag stop and at the start/finish point.
-Rudino's will be delivering 40 large pizzas around 11:00 (timed for the 100K cyclists), and Schlotzsky's will provide sandwich trays around 1:00 (timed for the century riders).
+There will be water, Gatorade, soft drinks, bananas, Duck Donuts, bagels, Starbucks Coffee, chocolate milk, and all kinds of other goodies at each sag stop and at the start/finish point.
 Food at the start/finish point will be served at the Longleaf shelter.
 Water, Gatorade, and soft drinks will be available before and after the ride.

 Rider numbers

-Each rider will be issued a wrist band with their rider number in their registration packet.
-This is how you'll be identified as a registered rider, and also in case of emergency, so please wear the wrist band!
+Each rider will be issued a custom, personalized bib with safety pins in their registration packet.
+This is how you'll be identified as a registered rider by the support team on the route, and also in case of emergency.

 Ride start